Winners Lane Padel

 • The number of rounds is decided before play begins.

-In Winners Lane you can score however suits your event — the standard 15, 30, 40 and game, or point-per-rally where you earn a point for every rally won.
+Scoring keeps Winners Lane moving — every match has a clear winner so teams can climb a lane or drop down before the next round.
+Score it your way, with the standard 15, 30, 40 and game, or point-per-rally where you earn a point for every rally won.

-• Each match is played to a set number of points — usually 16, 24 or 32 — or for a fixed time of 10–20 minutes per round.
+• Each match is played to a set number of points — usually 16, 24 or 32 — or for a fixed time of 10–20 minutes per round, so all lanes finish together and swap on cue.

 • Each team serves twice, then the serve passes to the opponents.

-• Every rally won gives one point to the winning team.
+• Every rally won gives one point to the winning team, and the higher score takes the lane.

-• When a match ends, the score is credited to each player individually.
-If a 24-point match finishes 10–14, players 1 and 2 get 10 points each and players 3 and 4 get 14 points each.
+• Win or lose is what moves you, but individual tallies still count: if a 24-point match finishes 10–14, players 1 and 2 get 10 points each and players 3 and 4 get 14 points each.

 How to organize a Winners Lane tournament?